muziejus/javascripting-english-major/12-markdown.md

 nextch: /13-bootstrap
 ---

-For the rest of this course, I will continue making changes to the “Could Be” webpage.
-I invite you to follow along, but the homework will be mostly related to fleshing out your own project.

-Alongside the geographical data, of course, is the added content that we provide as scholars.
+Now that the map for the “Could Be” Project works and we have a good sense of the data needed, it’s time to get explicit about the other content in the project that we provide as scholars.
 There’s a reason for making these maps, after all, and for making a web project.
 We want to **inform** visitors to the page, and a map will typically not suffice to do so.
 That means there has to be some writing.
-I want my content to appear in a `<div>` I call `#content` that I put underneath the map.
+My content will appear in a `<div>` I call `#content` that I put underneath the map.

 <section id="markdown">
 ## Markdown